 Fire Extinguisher / Fire Warden / Chief Fire Warden

-Our combined Fire Extinguisher/Fire Warden and Chief Fire Warden Course will ensure that all of your employees are suitably trained in the safe use of portable Fire Extinguishers, Fire Hose Reels and Fire Blankets as well as duties and responsibilities of Fire Warden and/ or Chief Fire Warden as described in Australian Standard AS3745-2010 Planning for emergencies in facilities.
+Our combined Fire Warden and Chief Fire Warden Course plus Using a Fire Extinguisher will ensure that all of your employees are suitably trained in the safe use of portable Fire Extinguishers, Fire Hose Reels and Fire Blankets as well as duties and responsibilities of Fire Warden and/ or Chief Fire Warden as described in Australian Standard AS3745-2010 Planning for emergencies in facilities.
+Please note that the Fire Extinguisher module is non-accredited.

 This training course includes both a theory and a practical component to ensure that your employees can safely handle workplace emergencies.
 From attending to small workplace emergency up to the level of training required to fulfil the duties and responsibilities of a Chief Fire Warden.
 Note: participants can attend one or all of the courses mentioned above on the day of training.